 Reading articles for free is easy on GJSentinel.com

 GJSentinel.com’s new metered paywall allows guests access to 12 articles every month free of charge.
 In order to access these articles, visitors to the site will need to register.
 You only need to register on your very first visit.
 After that, each time you visit the site you can simply log in with your username and password and read whatever you like until you reach your limit for the month.
 We hope our guide below, and FAQs after, will help you to easily register and access the best news on the Western Slope.
 Still have questions?
 Check out our Frequenty Asked Questions below.
+Update: The “subscribe” button for people wishing to subscribe to The Daily Sentinel is located at the top of the screen in green.

 1. I registered and clicked “submit” but I still can’t login.